Viable bounce from non-minimal inflation: Constructing the model

-Assumming that the action \eqref{Eq:non-minimal-action} is responsible for slow-roll inflation, the conformal time can be expressed as \eqref{eq:conformal-time-inflation}.
-Under conformal transformation, as the the conformal time remains unchanged, we can express the bouncing scale factor solution $a_b \propto (-\eta)^\alpha, \alpha > 0$ in terms of the scalar field as
+As the scalar field dominates during the evolution of the early Universe, and assuming that the action \eqref{Eq:non-minimal-action} is responsible for slow-roll inflation, the conformal time can then be expressed as \eqref{eq:conformal-time-inflation}.
+Under conformal transformation, as the conformal time remains unchanged, we can express the bouncing scale factor solution as $a_b \propto (-\eta)^\alpha, \alpha > 0$ in terms of the scalar field as

 which, along with Eq. \eqref{Eq:ConfTGen}, leads to the solution of conformal factor $\Omega(\phi) \propto (-\eta)^{1 + \alpha}$ as